NOTES ON BEHAVIOUR OUTLET

 For three days in a row, a young man with his head scarved in and dangling satellites from his outstretched fingers, was lead out of CCA Gallery and was process(ion)ed along different sites where suicide-bombings took place, such as shopping streets, market, crossroads, busstation, and seaside.

-Other extended ARK versions: (2005-2012) LIVE.
+Other selected extended ARK versions: [2005-2012] LIVE.
 Biennial for Performance Art in Vancouver, Canada (Oct.
 2005)- The National Review of Live Art/NEW MOVES INTERNATIONAL.
-Tramway, Glasgow (UK).
-Feb.
-2007- Incantation in the sense of stillness.
-Bewaerschole, Burgh-Haamstede (NL).
-Together with Aaron Williamson and Toine Horvers (Sep.
-2007) 10th OPEN International Performance Art festival.
+Tramway, Glasgow (UK) Feb.
+2007- 10th OPEN International Performance Art festival.
 798 Art Zone, Beijing (CN), August 2009- 3.
 Preavis de Desordre Urbain.
-Marseille (F), September 2009- The Manifold (after) Lives of Performance.
-Frascati theatre/de Appel arts centre, Amsterdam (NL) and PLAYGROUND festival/ STUK, Kunstencentrum, Leuven (BE), November 2009- InfrAction 6.
+Marseille (F), Sep.
+2009- The Manifold (after) Lives of Performance.
+Frascati theatre/de Appel arts centre, Amsterdam (NL) and PLAYGROUND festival/ STUK kunstencentrum, Leuven (BE), Nov.
+2009- InfrAction 6.
 Festival International d’Art Performance.
-Sete (F), September 2010- Guangzhou Live.
-53 Art Museum, Guangzhou (CN), December 2010- TRANSMUTED festival internacional de performance.
+Sete (F), Sep.
+2010- An Elusive Sense Of Intimacy.
+GRACE.
+New York (US) Oct.
+2010 Guangzhou Live 1.
+53 Art Museum, Guangzhou (CN), Dec.
+2010- TRANSMUTED festival internacional de performance.
 Ex Teresa Arte Actual, Mexico City (MEX), April 2011- INTERAKCY.
 14th International Action Art Festival.
 Galeria ODA, Piotrkow Trybunalski (POL), May 2012-

 In 2013 a new [ongoing] series did come to life: BLIND DATES WITH THE HISTORY OF MANKIND.
-First appearances during Infr’Action Venezia #2 alongside the 57th.
+First appearances during DEFRAMED.
+Infr’Action Venezia #2 alongside the preview of the 55th.
 Venice Biennial.

-May 2014: The first monograph about Peter Baren was presented at Stedelijk Museum Amsterdam: PERFORMANCES 1980-2013.
-BLIND DATES WITH THE HISTORY OF MANKIND.
+May 2014: His first extensive monography was presented at Stedelijk Museum Amsterdam: BLIND DATES WITH THE HISTORY OF MANKIND.
+PERFORMANCES 1980 – 2013.